swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 // Example 3 - `async` can prevent dropping the actor in some cases.
 @MainActor
 func balanceData(withBalancer balancer: @MainActor (MutableRef) async -> ()) async {
-  // this cast will be rejected because it makes the function totally unusable... its not Sendable! let incorrect = balancer as (MutableRef) async -> () incorrect(MutableRef()) // error: cannot pass non-Sendable value 'MutableRef' to nonisolated function.
+  // This cast will be rejected because MutableRef is not a Sendable type. let unusable = balancer as (MutableRef) async -> () unusable(MutableRef()) // error: cannot pass non-Sendable value 'MutableRef' to nonisolated function.
 }
 ```

+Example 3 in particular is quite interesting.
+The cast of `balancer` cannot be allowed because it would produce a function value that is completely unusable.
+Since `MutableRef` is not a `Sendable` type, there is currently no way for the `MainActor` to pass a value to it.
+It cannot even be passed to a `nonisolated` context which _could_ pass an argument to it, because the function value itself is also not `@Sendable`.

 #### Adding global actors to function types